xyteam/AutoBDD/test-projects/webtest-example/README.md

 # webtest-example

 The purpose of this project is to demo the AutoBDD framework.
-In theory user can replicate this project their new test projects.
+In theory user can replicate this project as their new test projects.

-#### To run test in this project:
+#### Demo

-###### Assuming you have built this project:
+###### Build AutoBDD Framework (only run once if not already):
 ```
 $ spr
 $ cd ~/Run/AutoBDD
-$ npm install       # run only once on fresh ~/Run folder or new package added to the package.json
+$ npm install
 $ . .autoPathrc
 ```